jimratliff/GenoMac-system/scripts/spawn/0_README.md

   - (Project GenoMac excludes IDs 501–509 here, even though they are legit user IDs, in order to prevent conflicts with preexisting users.)
 - "user-class"
-  - a string key, e.g., "simple_admin", "implementor", "unsullied", "personal", "work", "auxiliary"
+  - a string key, e.g., "superintendent", "personal", "work", "auxiliary"
   - Determines (a) the user’s password and (b) the volume on which the user’s home directory resides.
-  -
-    - The current structure doesn’t permit the home directories of users of a given user-class to be split over multiple volumes.
-This result could be achieved by splitting a user-class (e.g., into "personal-1", "personal-2", etc.) such that the newly split classes mapped to a common password but to different volumes.
 - "avatar" (optional)
   - Terminal subpath to image file for the user’s avatar, e.g., "Betty.png" expressed relative to USER_PICTURE_DIRECTORY="$GENOMAC_USER_SHARED_PREFERENCES_DIRECTORY/Resources/User_pictures"